arcosuc3m/parsec/README.md

  1. Copy the contents in your PARSEC source tree.

 Note that the .gitignore file of this repo already ignores all files named `input_native.tar`.

+## Compatibility issues

+We have extended compiler support for recent versions of gcc and for the clang compiler.
+See limitation [here](current-status.md).